kubecost/docs/thanos-setup.md

 There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in [Multi-Cluster Kubecost](multi-cluster.md#enterprise-federation).

-Below is the configuration guide using Kubecost Thanos Federation.
+The *preferred* method for multi-cluster is [ETL Federation](federated-etl.md).
+The configuration guide below is for Kubecost Thanos Federation, which may not scale as well as ETL Federation in large environments.

 ## Configuration

+Thanos is a tool to aggregate Prometheus metrics to a central object storage (S3 compatible) bucket.
+Thanos is implemented as a sidecar on the Prometheus pod on all clusters.

-1. Follow steps [here](long-term-storage.md#option-b-out-of-cluster-storage-thanos) to enable Thanos durable storage on a Master cluster.
+1. Follow steps [here](long-term-storage.md#option-b-out-of-cluster-storage-thanos) to enable all required Thanos components on a Kubecost primary cluster, including the Prometheus sidecar.
-2. Repeat the process in Step 1 for each additional secondary cluster, with the following Thanos recommendations:
+2. For each additional cluster, only the Thanos sidecar is needed.

+Consider the following Thanos recommendations for secondaries:

     * Reuse your existing storage bucket and access credentials.
     * Do not deploy multiple instances of `thanos-compact`.